tennety/tennety.github.com/_posts/2011-05-14-who-watches-the-observers.md

 changed.
 For example, say Feature B is about to be picked up by User A.
 The QA Manager assigns the feature to that user, and expects a status update when the user has begun working on the feature.
-User A begins work in earnest, but has to leave on unplanned vacation.
+User A begins work in earnest, but has to leave on an unplanned vacation.
 The QA Manager, agile as ever, assigns the feature to User C, who rolls up her sleeves and picks up the slack.

 In this process, however, Feature B has already undergone three changes in assignment status:

-  1. None Assigned to User A (made by QA Manager),
+  1. Assignee: none to User A (made by QA Manager),
-  1. Not Started to Started (made by User A), and
+  1. Status: Not Started to Started (made by User A), and
-  1. User A to User C (made by QA Manager).
+  1. Assignee: User A to User C (made by QA Manager).

 In this case, a simple `after_update` isn't enough, we need to know what kind of update was made.
 We could equivocate and provide all the changes